Tackling Part O Compliance in London

 The outcome – a 58% reduction in total carbon emissions compared to Building Regulations Part L and fully aligned with the London Plan.

-Their solution was to add projecting fins in a box-style configuration to the windows on the upper floors.
+Designscape adopted this passive solution and incorporated projecting fins in a box-style configuration into the design for the windows on the upper floors.
 This will reduce solar gain in all angles of sun, whilst maintaining design integrity.

 The result?
 Comfortable, future-proofed accommodation for the care home residents that meets the more stringent requirements of the London Plan.

-The result is a building which meets the rigorous standards of the London Plan and will enhance occupant comfort and wellbeing.
+The result is a building which meets the rigorous standards of the London Plan and that will enhance occupant comfort and wellbeing.

 Image courtesy of Designscape